 Co-opted Governor – Term of Office (19.04.16 – 18.04.20) – Staffing and Curriculum Sub-Committee; Elected by Governing Body of Pitcheroak School

-I have lived in Redditch for three years and have served as a Governor at Pitcheroak for two years.
+I have lived in Redditch for three years and have served as a Governor at Pitcheroak since April 2016.
 My career has been mainly in Finance and Banking – Project and Change Management, Business Support and Development.
 I have had the opportunity to work and study abroad and speak some Spanish.
 I am also a TESOL qualified English teacher.
 I am looking forward to the coming year at Pitcheroak as the school develops new initiatives as well as continuing to strive for excellence in all areas.

 Co-opted Governor – Term of Office (19.04.16 – 18.04.20) – Chair of Governing Body; Finance and Premises Sub-Committee; Elected by Governing Body of Pitcheroak School

-I was born in Worcester, grew up in Birmingham then spent most of myadult life in Solihull before moving back to Worcestershire in 2012.
-I have settled in Bromsgrove with my new partner Allyson.
+I was born in Worcester, grew up in Birmingham then spent most of my adult life in Solihull before moving back to Worcestershire in 2012.
+I have settled in Bromsgrove with my partner Allyson.
 I started my working life at Cadburys before moving to Istel in Redditch.
 I then set up my own software and consultancy business in 1995 and have been working for myself ever since.
 Outside of work my real passion is sailing.
 I also enjoy yoga, hiking, live music, the theatre and bridge.
 Locally I am a volunteer with Worcestershire Wildlife Trust and also as a County Footpath Warden.
 I volunteered to be a Governor in January 2016 and I was fortunate to find Pitcheroak school.
-I now chair the Finance committee and I am the vice-chair on the Governing body.
+I am now the Chair of the Governing body.

 Local Authority Governor – Term of Office (02.06.14 – 01.06.22) – 2nd Term; Vice Chair of Governing Body; Chair of Staffing and Curriculum Sub-Committee – Safeguarding Responsibility; Elected by Governing Body of Pitcheroak School